Cuban cabinet change aims to boost flagging economy

 "Whether you want more reforms or less, economic growth is imperative right now.
 The reforms cannot really progress unless the economy grows much faster," said Paolo Spadoni, a political science professor at Georgia Regents University, Augusta and author of this year's book "Cuba's Socialist Economy Today."

-Notably, Cuba recently reported record imports of $14.7 billion in 2013 at a time when officials have placed urgency on replacing imports with local production.
+Notably, Cuba recently reported record imports of $14.7 billion (9 billion pounds) in 2013 at a time when officials have placed urgency on replacing imports with local production.

 Murillo also takes on his new role with some of the most complicated reforms still pending.

 "Murillo has designed the changes well.
 What's left is the implementation," said Pavel Vidal, a Cuban economist.
-"He is the one who can most efficiently maneuver this financial transition."
+"He is the one who can most efficiently manoeuvre this financial transition."

 Two major initiatives this year to attract foreign investment have yet to result in a foreign company signing a contract with Cuba.
 The island nation still must unify its dual-currency system, which features a local Cuban peso and a separate "convertible" Cuban peso equal to the U.S. dollar.